Artyom14top/Platformer_game/README.md

 Day 4.
 I couldn't add anything to the game today.
 However, I'm thinking of rebuilding the game a bit tomorrow, specifically adding some environment sprites and animation frames for the main character.
 That's all I've thought about for now.

+!!!
+I stop the experiment for a while.
+!!!